antonpavlov/adv-lanelines/README.md

 # adv-lanelines
 Advanced Lane Finding - Udacity Self-Driving Car Engineer Nanodegree.

-The goal of this project is to build an *advanced* software pipeline for an automatic recognition of road surface markings.
-A *simpler* version of this project can be found here: [https://github.com/antonpavlov/lanelines](https://github.com/antonpavlov/lanelines)
+The goal of this project is to build an *advanced* software pipeline for an automatic recognition of a road surface markings.
+A *simpler* version of this project can be found here: [https://github.com/antonpavlov/lanelines](https://github.com/antonpavlov/lanelines).
+This repository strongly relies and contains references to Udacity's self-driving car nanodegree program.

 ### Contents of the repo ###
 `<camera_cal>` - A folder with calibration images <br />